tamarin-prover/tamarin-prover/src/006_property-specification.md

     tamarin-prover interactive --diff ObservationalEquivalenceExample.spthy

-Now point you browser to <http://localhost:3001>.
+Now point your browser to <http://localhost:3001>.
 After clicking on the theory `ObservationalEquivalenceExample`, you should see the following.

 ![Observational Equivalence